paddyelm/Self-Hosted/README.md

 The Nginx configuration files are located in the nginx/nginx.config directory.
 You can edit these files to change the Nginx server settings as required.

 Make sure to restart the respective services after making any configuration changes to apply them.

+#### Home ASsistant configurations
+The Home assistant configurations is located in the home-assistant/config directory.